Am I eligible?

 What kind of camp will I be working at?

 The majority of placements are in traditional camps, which could be co-ed or have only female or male campers.
-All-girls and all-boys camps will usually have both male and female counsellors, and often a brother or sister camp nearby.
+All-girls and all-boys camps will usually have both male and female counselors, and often a brother or sister camp nearby.
 Depending on your preferences and skills, you could also work at a specialty camp, special needs camp, or camp for disadvantaged youth.
 You should be as open-minded about your camp as possible.

 Where are the camps located?